-Words to Grow On™, LLC is a new social impact company innovating ways to empower parents and caregivers with the knowledge and skills to develop young children’s potential and begin to disrupt the cycle of low literacy and educational inequality in the U.S.
+Words to Grow On™, LLC is a social impact company innovating ways to improve learning and literacy across the lifespan.
+That includes empowering parents and caregivers with the knowledge and skills to develop young children’s potential, and supporting diverse learners and those who educate them in K-16 learning settings.
+Our goal is to disrupt the cycle of low literacy and educational inequality in the U.S. by providing innovative products and technologies that maximize opportunities and outcomes for all.

 Dr. Peggy Sissel, Founder and CEO